bob-gray/serviceberry/website/docs/getting-started.md

 title: Getting Started
 ---

-This guide will walk you through creating a simple "Hello World" HTTP service with Serviceberry.
+This guide will walk you through creating a simple "Hello World" HTTP service using Serviceberry.

 Install Node.js and Serviceberry
 --------------------------------